-Active Directory uses DNS records for service discovery, steering clients to domain controllers for the various services and sites that make up an AD installation.
+Active Directory uses domain name system (DNS) records for service discovery, steering clients to domain controllers for the various services and sites that make up an AD installation.
 It typically uses dynamic DNS updates to keep this data up to date.
 When we start talking to administrators about implementing our core DDI solutions, we often get a lot of questions about the impact on Active Directory.

 What are the DNS requirements for Active Directory?

 It’s a common misperception that Active Directory requires Windows DNS servers to function properly.
 That’s simply not the case.
-Active Directory is completely agnostic as to which DNS server it works with.
+Active Directory is completely agnostic as to which DNS server it works with (just as DNS is agnostic about which directory service it works with).
 As long as the DNS solution is designed and configured to support interoperability with Active Directory, the two will work together.

 Why BlueCat DNS is a better choice for Active Directory